LeadRDRK/AvatarCropper/README.md

 Use `npm run build` to build the project.

 ## Docker

-You can use Docker to build and spawn the application.
+You can also use Docker to build and run the app. **Note that this is only intended for local usage such as during development.
+Do not deploy this to your public site.**

 Clone this repo and run the following commands: